Report of the statutory auditor

 - Review and assessment of Management memos and file notes concerning the amount of provisions recognised.

-- Inspection of the contract awards, expert opinions and bids on which the calculations are based and of the correspondence, meeting minutes and cost overviews of the joint working group set up with the environmental authority of the Canton of Zurich.
+- Inspection of the contract awards, expert opinions and bids on which the calculations are based and of the correspondence, meeting minutes and cost overviews.

 - Assessment of whether the disclosure of the provisions complies with the requirements of Swiss GAAP FER.

-On the basis of our audit results, we consider the approach chosen by Management for recording the provisions for environmental measures and the corresponding disclosures to be reasonable.
+On the basis of our audit results, we consider the approach chosen by Management for recording and disclosure of the provisions for environmental protection measures to be reasonable.

-Responsibilities of the Board of Directors for the consolidated financial statements
+Board of Directors’ responsibilities for the consolidated financial statements

 The Board of Directors is responsible for the preparation of the consolidated financial statements that give a true and fair view in accordance with Swiss GAAP FER and the provisions of Swiss law, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.